jgericardo/pytorch-playground/README.md

 ### Building
 After installing the dependencies, run the command to compile the app.
-It will produce all the web files in the `dist/` directory.
+It will also produce all the web files in the `dist/` directory.
 ```buildoutcfg
 npm run build
 ```